 In September 1936 a Character Jazz Band was formed in Blaina.
 The officers were as follows – Mr John Jones (President): Pilgrim Rhythm, Miss Kate Coghill (Vice President); Mr J. Fleming (Chairman); Mr H. Teague (Vice Chairman); Mr T. Evans (Treasurer) and Mr W. Williams (Secretary) of 2 Railway Terrace, Blaina.

-On Wednesday 23rd September 1936 the Blaina Pageant at the Duffryn Field went ahead.
+On Wednesday 23rd of September 1936, the Blaina Pageant at the Duffryn Field finally went ahead.
 It had been postponed on a few occasions as mentioned, though the weather had settled and as many people had travelled from London and the Rhondda Valley, South Wales the pageant was officially opened by Mrs Douglas Coghill, Pilgrim Rhythm, (Miss Kate Coghill’s) mother.

 In November 1936 four of the Blue Pilgrims – Pilgrim’s Inheritance, Rhythm, Desire and Unbound descended Rose Heyworth Colliery (as seen in the report right) for an underground pit visit.

-Notes of Interest – The Blue Pilgrims, although many were wealthy titled ladies, within the group were known by spirit names this was a sign of belonging to the group and enforced no class barriers.
-Below is a list of some of the ladies spirit names who featured in the many projects funded by the Blue Pilgrims at Blaina and Nantyglo.
+Points of Interest – The Blue Pilgrims, although many were wealthy titled ladies, within the group were known by spirit names this was a sign of belonging to the group and enforced no class barriers.
+Below is a list of some of the ladies’ spirit names who featured in the many projects funded by the Blue Pilgrims at Blaina and Nantyglo.

 Pilgrim Help, real name Beatrice Hankey.
 Originally from Walmer, Kent, later she resided at The Chantry, Sevenoaks, Kent.